-Kenyans are famous for many things and the peculiar sense of humour we possess is Key among the attributes that just make us “Kenyans”.
+Kenyans are famous for many things and the peculiar sense of humour we possess is key among the attributes that make us “Kenyans”.

-In a country where we grapple with a myriad of social issues ranging from massive misappropriation of public funds; joblessness; ailing public healthcare and police brutality among others, this peculiar sense of humour goes a long way in keeping us sane as we always find something to joke about even in the most challenging situations.
+In a country where we grapple with a myriad of social issues ranging from massive misappropriation of public funds, joblessness, ailing public healthcare and police brutality among others, this peculiar sense of humour goes a long way in keeping us sane.
+We always find something to joke about even in the most challenging situations.

 “When I do die, I’d like to die in Lewa, that’s definitely what I’d like to do.
 If anything happens to me, I’d go to Kenya; I’d go to my house in Lewa, and just stay there.
 It’s such a special place,”Michael Joseph said.